syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

   reports.Rows.Add("Karen Fillippelli", new DateTime(2014, 09, 15), new DateTime(2014, 09, 20));
   reports.Rows.Add("Phyllis Lapin", new DateTime(2014, 09, 21), new DateTime(2014, 09, 25));
   reports.Rows.Add("Stanley Hudson", new DateTime(2014, 09, 26), new DateTime(2014, 09, 30));

+  //Add collection to the marker variables where the name should match with input template
   //Detects number format in DateTable values marker.AddVariable("Reports", reports, VariableTypeAction.DetectNumberFormat);